PiMaker/rvc/README.md

 ### linux

 To build the linux payload, run `make linux_payload.bin` in the top level directory.
 This requires the toolchain and initramfs to be built.

+Note that this uses a custom fork of the linux kernel that includes some custom rvc-specific patches.
+See the forked repo: https://github.com/pimaker/linux-rvc

 # Why?